akretion/ak-odoo-incubator/proxy_action/readme/DESCRIPTION.rst

-Communicate with PyWebDriver from Odoo.
+Communicate from Odoo (js client-side) to a localhost http server.

 Common use cases: